EricDiMarzio/react-pokemon-code-along/README.md

 # React Pokemon Code Along

-## Getting strated
+## Getting started
+To run this code:

-Remember to npm install
+npm i

+npm run dev

+## Starting from scratch
 This code is complete.
 Create a new Vite Project and follow the steps below to code as you go.

 -Create Vite App